Python Errors & Exception Handling Tutorial

 How to explicitly raise an exception

 We can forcefully raise exceptions or warnings when errors or warnings occur in our code.
-Optionally, we can pass a value to the exception, or warning, between parentheses to clarify why the exception has been raised.
+Optionally, we can pass a value to the exception to clarify why the exception has been raised.

 How to raise an error